-Web applications are developed keeping the end users in mind.
-It is not necessary that two users might see the same information on a web application as opposed to a website.
+Web application, on the other hand, means interaction.
+They are developed keeping the end users in mind.
+It is not necessary that two users might see the same information on a web app as opposed to a website.

 Websites are not interactive.
 An interactive website is a web application.

-In a website, the users can view and read or listen to the data.
-But users cannot modify its functioning.
-In a web application, users still get information, but rather than only reading the content, they can also interact with the content and can also manipulate the data on the page.
+In a web app, users still get information, but rather than only reading the content, they can also interact with the content and can also manipulate the data on the page.
 It facilitates users to be highly engaged with the site.

 At BinaryFolks, to protect web applications against XSS vulnerabilities, we ensure that the pages that are dynamic do not contain undesired HTML tags.
 We opt for filtering to validate script tags or perform server-side encoding for all scripting tags.

 Websites generally can do without authentication as they don’t offer much broader scope of options for the end user.
 Ex : you have to have a login ID and password to access twitter but you don’t need a login id and password to read articles on Forbes.

-A web application requires different sorts of integration.CMS, Payment Gateway, ERP etc are must-haves in a web application.
-The purpose is to connect multiple applications to create engaging and seamless experiences for the end users.
+A web application requires different sorts of integrations - CMS, Payment Gateway, ERP etc. The purpose is to connect multiple applications to create engaging and seamless experiences for the end users.

 When it comes to deployment, for a website, the HTML code needs to be updated for small changes.
 For a web application, all changes require a complete re-compilation and deployment.